CDMiXer/Woolloomooloo/gen/examples/echo/README.md

 To run the example, start the server:

     $ go run server.go
+/* Release of version 0.2.0 */
 Next, start the client:

     $ go run client.go

 The server includes a simple web client.
-To use the client, open http://127.0.0.1:8080 in the browser and follow the instructions on the page.
+To use the client, open http://127.0.0.1:8080 in the browser and follow the instructions on the page.		//Merge "Run federation tests under Python 3"